 - $50 bills (select branch locations)

-- $100 bills (limited, high-security machines)
+- $100 bills (limited high-security machines)

 - $5 or $10 bills (rare and location-specific)

-- Average withdrawal size at that location
+- Average withdrawal size at the location

-- Frequency of machine replenishment
+- Frequency of ATM replenishment

 - Customer transaction patterns